JDAI-CV/dabnn/README.md

 ## Convert ONNX Model

 We provide a conversion tool, named onnx2bnn, to convert an ONNX model to a dabnn model.
-To get the conversion tool, just build the project using the native toolchain (instead of arm cross-compiling toolchain).
-For Linux users, we provide pre-built onnx2bnn AppImage.
-Linux users can download it from [GitHub Releases](https://github.com/JDAI-CV/dabnn/releases).
-For the usage and other information about AppImage, please check out https://appimage.org .
+We provide onnx2bnn pre-built binaries for all platforms in [GitHub Releases](https://github.com/JDAI-CV/dabnn/releases).
+For Linux users, the onnx2bnn pre-built binary is [AppImage](https://appimage.org) format, see https://appimage.org for details.

 Note: Binary convolution is a custom operator, so whether the ONNX model is dabnn-comptabile heavily depends on the implementation of the binary convolution in the training code.
-We will soon provide an dabnn-comptabile PyTorch implementation of binary convolution.
+Please check out [our wiki](https://github.com/JDAI-CV/dabnn/wiki/Train,-export-and-convert-a-dabnn-model) for the further information.

 After conversion, the generated dabnn model can be deployed on armv8 devices.
 For Android developer, we have provided Android AAR package and published it on [jcenter](https://bintray.com/daquexian566/maven/dabnn/_latestVersion), for the usage please check out [example project](https://github.com/JDAI-CV/dabnn-example).